NeLy-EPFL/flygym/doc/source/tutorials/path_integration.rst

         }

-Let’s use this function extract the input and target variables at a time scale of 0.32 s using a contact force threshold of 0.5 mN, 1 mN, and 3 mN for the front, middle, and hind legs respectively:
+Let’s use this function to extract the input and target variables at a time scale of 0.32 s using a contact force threshold of 0.5 mN, 1 mN, and 3 mN for the front, middle, and hind legs respectively:

 .. code-block:: ipython3